Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Method

 \subsection{Conventional Denoising Diffusion Model}

-The basic principle of the diffusion model is to learn the information attenuation caused by noise and then use the learned patterns to generate denoised data.
+The basic principle of the diffusion model is to learn the information attenuation caused by noise and then use the learned noise to generate a clean sample.
 It is usually divided into the forward process and the inverse process.
 In the diffusion process, Gaussian noise is constantly added to the input sample $F_0$ for sufficiently large $T$ (hundreds or thousands) steps.
 Under the rules of the Markov chain, the probability distribution of a noisy sample $F_T$ will approach the stationary distribution (such as the Gaussian distribution) at the $T$-th step.
 Here is the diffusion formula:

 where $t = \{1,2,...,T\}$. $\beta_{t}$ is the noise variance that is defined before the model's training. $\mathcal{N}$ is the assumed Gaussian distribution, and $\mathbf{I}$ is an identity matrix.
 The reverse process also follows the Markov chain to translate the noisy sample $F_T$ to a cleaned sample $F_0$.
 The assumption of a large step $T$ and a small $\beta_{t}$ can model the denoising probability in a Gaussian distribution: